sean-meade/plan-my-run/README.md

 - [Html Validator](https://validator.w3.org/nu/) found no errors or warnings in my HTML.

-- [JSHint](https://jshint.com/) found the following but an explaination comes with each:
+- [JSHint](https://jshint.com/) found the following but an explanation comes with each

   -

 Code | Page | Score
 --- | --- | ---